filecoin-project/filecoin-docs/README.md

 #### Pre-commit linters

-> This feature is currently in beta
+> This feature is currently in beta.
+If you believe that the pre-commit step incorrectly flagged something that it shouldn't have, or you just need help with the linters, **please reach out to the docs team directly so we may assist you.** For the fastest response, find us in the public [#pl-docs](https://filecoinproject.slack.com/archives/C02PCRL3Z99) channel.

 Before local changes can be committed to `filecoin-docs`, a custom shell script to check Markdown file quality using NPM packages is run.
-The workflow is as follows:
+To use the pre-commit linters, follow the steps described below:

-1. In a local copy of the repository, changes are made to one or more Markdown files.
+1. In a local copy of the repository, make changes to one or more more Markdown files.
-1. Changes are staged:
+1. Stage the changes:

     ```shell
     git add .
     ```

-1. Staged changes are committed locally with a short and useful message describing the commit `<commit-msg>`:
+1. Commit the staged changes locally with a short and useful message describing the commit `<commit-msg>`:

     ```shell